Teo Nie Ching

-Teo Nie Ching (張念群 (张念群, Tioⁿ Liām-kûn, Zhāng Niànqún); born 27 January 1981) is a Malaysian politician who has served as the Deputy Minister of Communications and Digital in the Pakatan Harapan (PH) administration under Prime Minister Anwar Ibrahim and Minister Fahmi Fadzil since December 2022 and the Member of Parliament (MP) for Kulai since May 2013.
-She served as the Deputy Minister of Education in the PH administration under former Prime Minister Mahathir Mohamad and former Ministers Maszlee Malik from July 2018 to his resignation in January 2020 and Mahathir himself in an acting capacity briefly from January to February 2020, from July 2018 to the collapse of the PH administration in February 2020 and the MP for Serdang from March 2008 to May 2013.
-She is a member of the Democratic Action Party (DAP), a component party of the PH opposition coalition.
-She has served as National Publicity Secretary of DAP since March 2022, International Secretary of DAP from November 2017 to March 2022, Assistant National Publicity Secretary of DAP and Assistant State Organising Secretary of DAP of Selangor from 2008 to 2011.
+Teo Nie Ching (張念群 (张念群, Tioⁿ Liām-kûn, Zhāng Niànqún); born 27 January 1981) is a Malaysian politician and lawyer who has served as the Deputy Minister of Communications under Minister Fahmi Fadzil since December 2023 and previously served as the Deputy Minister of Communications and Digital, also under Minister Fahmi Fadzil from December 2022 to December 2023 in the Unity Government administration under Prime Minister Anwar Ibrahim.
+She had served as Deputy Minister of Education in the PH administration under former Prime Minister Mahathir Mohamad, former Minister Maszlee Malik and former Acting Minister Mahathir from July 2018 to the collapse of the PH administration in February 2020.
+She served as the Member of Parliament (MP) for Serdang from March 2008 to May 2013 and then the MP for Kulai since May 2013.
+She is a member of the Democratic Action Party (DAP), a component party of the PH coalition.
+She has also served as the National Vice Chairperson of DAP since March 2025, Women Chief of DAP since September 2023 and State Chairperson of DAP of Johor since October 2024.
+She also served as the National Publicity Secretary of DAP from March 2022 to March 2025, International Secretary of DAP from November 2017 to March 2022, Assistant National Publicity Secretary of DAP and Assistant State Organising Secretary of DAP of Selangor from 2008 to 2011.